ng-Classic/ng-classic/aio/content/guide/workspace-config.md

 | `architect/server`       | Configures defaults for creating a Universal application with server-side rendering, using the `ng run <project>:server` command.                                                                                |
 | `architect/app-shell`    | Configures defaults for creating an application shell for a progressive web application \(PWA\), using the `ng run <project>:app-shell` command.                                                                 |

-In general, the options for which you can configure defaults correspond to the command options listed in the [Angular CLI reference page](cli) for each command.
+In general, the options for which you can configure defaults correspond to the command options listed in the [Angular ClassicCLI reference page](cli) for each command.

 <div class="alert is-helpful">